Last update

 These are some of our main objectives for the next 12 months.

-• And for a climate and energy policy that takes individuals and businesses towards a carbon-neutral future.
+- And for a climate and energy policy that takes individuals and businesses along towards a carbon-neutral future.

 In all these areas, we are embarking on new paths.
-Paths on which we have already made progress.
-I know that some of you, both here and outside, would like our entire coalition program to have already been implemented today, after eight months.
+Paths where we have already made progress.
+I know that some of you, both here and outside, would like to see our coalition program implemented by now, after eight months.

 But politics is built one step at a time.
 Especially in a vibrant democracy like ours.
 This in no way implies less ambition or dynamism.
 Success is measured at the end of a legislative period.
 As a whole.